-- “The iPhone has a Zen Timer application.
+"The iPhone has a Zen Timer application.
 Program a favorite picture or place.
 Meditate on that for five minutes and then journal about what thoughts, worries or fears come up," Hall said.

-- No iPhone?
 A photo or inspirational book of sayings and pictures can serve the same purpose.
 Hall often gives “Offerings: Buddhist Wisdom for Every Day” by Danielle and Olivier Föllmi as a gift.

-- Exercise: “Use movement to restore health and produce energy,” Hall said.
+Exercise: “Use movement to restore health and produce energy,” Hall said.
 “Get a treadmill or stair-stepper and use it while watching a favorite show at night.”

 Love: “Intimacy is not a luxury.
 After 40 years of mind-body research, Dr. [Dean] Ornish [at the Preventive Medicine Research Institute in Sausalito, Calif.] believes it is critical for our well-being,” Hall said.